Argonum-Clever2/mike/README.md

 #### construction the phylogenetic tree

-using the evulutionary distance to construct the phylogenetic tree without branch length
+using the evulutionary distance to construct the phylogenetic tree without branch length.
+** the file titled dist.txt was generated from the evolutionary distance **
 ```bash
 Rscript draw.r -f dist.txt -o dist.nwk
 ```